1

 Job Summary:

-The Director of Sports Administration will play a vital role in creating an environment that supports the educational and athletic development of students and positively contributes to their educational journey and overall success.
+Reporting to the Executive Director of Sports Administration, the Director of Sports Administration will play a vital role in creating an environment that supports the educational and athletic development of students and positively contributes to their educational journey and overall success.
 This position will contribute to the development of dynamic and high-functioning sports programs, strategically aligning initiatives with district priorities, and ensuring compliance across all CPS sports programs at either the elementary or high school grade level.
 This position will provide strategic guidance and develop student engagement strategies to enhance participation in sports programming at the designated school level, fostering a culture of inclusivity and enthusiasm for athletic involvement.
 The Director of Sports Administration will establish collaborative partnerships with stakeholders to create post-secondary education opportunities for student-athletes, facilitating pathways for academic and athletic success beyond high school.
-This position will report to the Executive Director of Sports Administration and will lead a team of direct reporting professionals.
+This position leads a team of direct reporting professionals.
 This is a full-time, exempt position that will be paid for time worked on a salary basis

 Education Required: